bingtimren/typescript-validation-study/README.md

 For Json schema based, ajv is a good choice.
 Also it's much more popular then the other options.
 However JSON schema is more verbose than, and a bit more difficult to work with (still ok) than schema defined with codes.

-JOI, YUP, and Zod all define schema with codes, has good typescript support (code assist).
-They are all very easy to work with.
-YUP and Zod come with out-of-box typescript type extraction.
-And both YUP and ZOD claim to be leaner and more front-end friendly.
-ZOD further claim some advantages over YUP.
+JOI, YUP, Superstruct and Zod all define schema with codes, has good typescript support (code assist).

+JOI, YUP and Zod all use a fluent API that's more easy to work with than superstruct.
+JOI may not be very front-end friendly, and does not come with type inference out-of-box (but there exists tool to convert schemas to TS types).
+Zod lacks type coercion and default value features at this moment, although it's catching up.
+YUP's type inference is not as good as superstruct.
+Superstruct is very small in size, has the best type inference among them all, but the API is a bit more difficult to work with (not that difficult, just a lot embedded parentheses).

 Zod is the youngest and cannot compete with the other options for popularity but is very promising.
-It has the smallest size of these solutions, and has no dependency.
+It has a small size and no dependency.

+Superstruct, although lacks fluent API, still performs very well and should be seriously considered.

 IO-TS is very functional programming inclined.
 In fact it's nearly impossible to work with IO-TS without working with FP-TS and to understand some concepts of functional programming.